cbemstar/image-converter-app/README.md

 user tries to sign up with an existing email address they'll see an error with a prompt to use the **Forgot your password** link which triggers the Supabase password reset flow.

+## Google Tag Manager

+This site loads Google Tag Manager (container `GTM-NFJTSQ3N`) on every page so visitor analytics can be configured centrally.

+## React redevelopment

+The current implementation uses vanilla HTML and JavaScript.
+To adopt ShadCN UI components, create a React or Next.js project and migrate these tools into React components.
+Package installation was attempted in this environment but was blocked by network restrictions, so only the plan is documented here.